SlashDB/react-slashdb/README.md

 It provides three methods: ```login```, ```isAuthenticated```, ```logout```

 ##### auth.login(username, password, fnc)
 This method takes 3 parameters: ```username```, ```password``` and a function ```fnc``` that runs on successful authentication.
-When using an API key for authentication purposes, the value of ```password``` will not affect the authentication process, but a placeholder value must be provided.
+When using an API key for authentication purposes, the value of ```password``` will not affect the authentication process; just pass a value of null as a placeholder.
 When using a username and password for authentication, the username and password must match a valid user entry in the SlashDB config files.
 The username must always match a valid user entry, regardless of whether you are using API key or not.

      auth.login(username, password, () => {
         // code to run if authentication is successful